Nicki Minaj Texting ‘Sexy’ Nick Cannon To Spite Mariah Carey Amid ‘Shether’ Feud

 News of Nicki Minaj’s supposed plans to allegedly hook up with Nick Cannon comes just weeks after rapper Future reportedly shared his concerns amid the feud with Remy Ma.

-The “Mask Off” star suggested Nicki Minaj move to Atlanta with him to avoid all the chaos and drama that she was surrounded by in Los Angeles and New York City.
+The “Mask Off” star suggested that Nicki Minaj should move to Atlanta with him to avoid all the chaos and drama that she was surrounded by in Los Angeles and New York City.

 It’s unclear whether Nicki Minaj took Future up on his offer.